Russian gas flows to Germany rise despite Belarus threat - Up News Info

 Russia has said more gas could flow to Europe once its newly built Nord Stream 2 pipeline gets a green light from Germany to operate.

 The Kremlin said on Monday that a threat by Lukashenko to cut gas supplies would not result in Russia redirecting flows away from Belarus into the Nord Stream 2 once it is put into operation.
-(Reporting by Katya Golubkova and Dmitry Antonov in Moscow, Jan Lopatka in Prague and Marwa Rashad in London; Editing by Toby Chopra)
+(Reporting by Katya Golubkova, Dmitry Antonov and Vladimir Soldatkin in Moscow, Jan Lopatka in Prague and Marwa Rashad in London; Editing by Toby Chopra and Jan Harvey)